Simplify the following by combining like terms.12x+34x−12y+12y\fr... | Study Prep in Pearson+

-Simplify the sums inside the parentheses to get the combined coefficients for \(x\) and \(y\).
-This will give you a simplified expression in terms of \(x\) and \(y\).
+Simplify the sums inside the parentheses to find the new coefficients for \(x\) and \(y\).
+This will give you the simplified expression in terms of \(x\) and \(y\).

-Write the final simplified expression by including the combined terms.
-Since the \(y\) terms cancel out, the simplified expression will only include the combined \(x\) terms.
+Write the final simplified expression by including only the terms with nonzero coefficients after combining like terms.

 Watch next